Tube-dwelling anemone: Characteristics

 They look very similar to the sea anemones (Actiniaria), but are not directly related to them.
 They are solitary, living buried in soft sediments.
 They live inside and can withdraw into tubes, which are composed of a fibrous material made from secreted mucus and threads of nematocyst-like organelles known as ptychocysts.
 Within the tubes of the tube anemones, more than one polyp is present, which is an exceptional trait because species that create tube systems usually contain only one polyp per tube.

 Tube anemones have a crown of tentacles that are composed of two whorls of distinctly different-sized tentacles.
 The outer whorl consists of large tentacles that extend outwards.
 These tentacles taper to points and are mostly used in food capture and defense.
 The smaller inner tentacles are held more erect than the larger lateral tentacles and are used for food manipulation and ingestion.
-The tentacles of tube anemones are also venomous, similar to Cnidarians, which allows them to protect themselves from predators.
-The recent exploration of tube anemones and their venomous tentacles permits the exploration of the lineage of venom genes in Anthozoas.
+The tentacles of tube anemones are venomous, similar to most other cnidarians.
+The recent exploration of tube anemones and their venomous tentacles permits the exploration of the lineage of venom genes in anthozoans.

-A few species such as Anactinia pelagica are pelagic and are not attached to the bottom; instead, they have a gas chamber within the pedal disc, allowing them to float upside down near the surface of the water.
+A few species such as Anactinia pelagica were thought to be holopelagic, remaining free-floating into maturity.
+This was later found to be false, with rearing experiments succeeding in adult metamorphosis.